 Shell steak, or bone-in strip steak, comes from a short loin after the tenderloin is removed.
-It’s one of the easiest steaks to make, and it’s tender and flavorful.
+It’s one of the easiest, most tender, and flavorful steaks to make.

 - Prep Time: 5 minutes

 - 4 shell steaks around 1/2 pound and 3/4 in thick

 - 1 tablespoon butter (Alternatively, you can use four teaspoons of high-temperature oil such as canola or sunflower.
 Avoid extra virgin olive oil because it tends to smoke and burn on the grill.)

 - Prepare the shell steak.
 Dry pat the strip steak with a towel to eliminate excess moisture.
 Season it on both sides with coarse salt, fresh ground pepper, and a high-temperature oil.

 - Put a cast-iron skillet on flame and melt butter over heat.

 - Put steaks on the skillet and cook for about 7 minutes.
 Turn the steaks occasionally.

 - Take out the cooked steaks and place them on plates.